-The Principals / Heads of School and Senior Leadership Team at Tenby SEP will:
+The Principals and Senior Management Team will:

-- Ensure that the policy is implemented across their school and followed by all employees and volunteers. - Allocate sufficient time and resources to enable the Designated Safeguarding Lead (DSL) and any deputy Designated Safeguarding Lead to carry out their role effectively. - Ensure that the culture of the school facilitates concerns being raised and handled sensitively. - Ensure that safeguarding is addressed through the curriculum ensuring that children throughout the school are taught about keeping themselves safe, including online safety. - Ensure the school site is secure. - Customise this policy for their particular school. - Ensure that local mapping of legislation, guidance and supportive agencies is undertaken and added to the school's customised version of this policy. - Only deploy employees who will have unsupervised contact with children, where safe recruitment procedures have been followed. - Maintain a record of all training undertaken by employees in relation to safeguarding and child protection.
+- Ensure that the culture of the school facilitates concerns being raised and handled sensitively. - Ensure that safeguarding is addressed through the curriculum. ensuring that children throughout the school are taught about keeping themselves safe, including online safety. - Ensure the school site is secure. - Ensure that local mapping of legislation, guidance and supportive agencies is undertaken and added to the school's policy. - Only deploy staff who will have unsupervised contact with children, where safe recruitment procedures have been followed. - Maintain a record of all training undertaken by staff in relation to safeguarding and child protection.
 This training record should be made available for inspection during any audit and should reflect the timescales for renewal identified in this policy.